ncsa/Delta_doc/docs/source/user_guide/ood/desktop.rst

 #.
 You are now in your VS Code environment on Delta.
 You can view the time remaining on your interactive sessions by clicking **My Interactive Sessions** in the Open OnDemand dashboard.

    .. figure:: ../images/ood/ood-interactive-sessions-button.png
-      :alt: Open OnDemand options at top of window with the Interactive Sessions button highlighted.
+      :alt: Open OnDemand options at top of window with the My Interactive Sessions button highlighted.
       :width: 750

 Recommended noVNC Settings